vsrinivas/fuchsia/bin/bootstrap/README.md

     $ file:///system/apps/bootstrap [args...] <app url> <app args...>

+Bootstrap can also be run without any initial apps for debugging purposes.

+    $ file:///system/apps/bootstrap -

 ### Arguments

 Register additional services by providing service name and application url to launch: